 More information can be found on my publications list and in the work in progress section.
 My complete CV can be downloaded here.

-- Two new working papers are available: "Théorie des jeux et analyse économique des institutions" (in French) and "Game Theory, Game Situations and Rational Expectations: A Dennettian View".
+- Three new working papers are available: "Théorie des jeux et analyse économique des institutions" (in French), "Game Theory, Game Situations and Rational Expectations: A Dennettian View" and "Bayesianism and the Common Prior Assumption in Game Theory: Toward a Philosophy of Social Interactions?"

 - My article "Institutions, Rule-Following and Game Theory" (a previous version was titled "Against the Eliminativist View of Institutions in Economics: Rule-Following and Game Theory") has just been accepted in Economics and Philosophy.